 Bio: Dr. Agrawal is an Assistant Professor and the Director of Global Health Education in the Department of Emergency Medicine at Yale University.
 She is the Immediate Past-President of AWAEM, an entity within SAEM, dedicated to enhancing the recruitment, retention and advancement of women in Emergency Medicine.
 Dr. Agrawal has established a national reputation in responding to complex humanitarian emergencies with a specific focus on refugee health and gender disparities.
 As an educator, she lectures extensively on gender disparities in medicine, humanitarian assistance, refugee resettlement, and refugee health.
 Dr. Agrawal’s academic research focuses on the disparities of refugees and other displaced populations.
 She studies issues specific to forced migration and aims to implement sustainable interventions to affect the challenges these populations face.
 She is currently investigating health literacy, healthcare access and long term health outcomes of resettled refugees in the US, as well as the impact of low English proficiency on the ability to access acute care services.
 Dr. Agrawal holds a faculty appointment in the Yale School of Medicine and Yale Center for Asylum Medicine and is on the Board of Directors of Integrated Refugee and Immigrant Services (IRIS), a refugee resettlement agency in New Haven, Connecticut.

-Title: Assistant Professor, Director of Sex & Gender in EM, Department of Emergency Medicine
+Title: Associate Professor of Emergency Medicine, Department of Emergency Medicine

 Name: Camiron L. Pfennig, MD, MHPE

 Title: Residency Program Director, Department of Emergency Medicine